x4dr/Fen/endworld/descriptions/socialskills.md

 ---
-outgoing links: []
+outgoing links:
+- endworld/trade
-tags: []
+tags:
+- ''
 title: socialskills
 ---
 # Social Skills

 ## Trade

 The skill of negotiation in transactions—buying, selling, bartering, or striking deals with material value.
-See [Trade](trade).
+See [Trade](endworld/trade).

 ## Diplomacy